slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - How to reduce your expenses without sacrificing your quality of life?
 Geoarbitrage.
 Car: max 10K.
 Job: live next to it.
 - In life, you will often be presented with two options: the lucrative option and the lifestyle option.
 Don’t play the government’s game.

 ### How to simplify?

 <!--
 - One of the biggest mistakes that people make is that they are outcome oriented, not process oriented.
-- (kk) When an object is lost, 95% of the time it is hiding within arm’s reach of where it was last seen.
-Search in all possible locations in that radius and you’ll find it.
 -->

 - Use it or loose it.
 A tool is useful when passes human level.
 Start by buying the absolute cheapest tools you can find.
 Upgrade the ones you use a lot.
 If you wind up using some tool for a job, buy the very best you can afford.